Dust

 I let my shoulders slump.
 “You don’t have to do this,” I said, not moving.
 “I’ll tell you whatever you want to know.”

 I was a lot bigger than he was.
 He could see that.
 He didn’t want to tussle with me.
 What was the easiest way to prevent that?
 Well, to shoot me, but he didn’t want the noise.
-So, then the next easiest way?
-It was to hit me over the head with the heel of his gun.
-If I were down for the count, or even just woozy, he could feel pretty comfortable safely securing my hands behind me.
-I’d be helpless after that if he stayed away from my feet.
+So, then, the next easiest way?
+It was to hit me over the head with his gun.
+Not knock me out, but enough to disorient me.
+If I were woozy, he probably thought he could control me and safely get me into the bathroom.
+I’d be pretty helpless after with a hard blow to the head.
 My size advantage would be gone.

-I expected him to walk up behind me, softly so I’d be unprepared, and hit me in the head with his gun, a really good wallop.
+I expected him to walk up behind me, softly so I’d be unprepared and hit me in the head with his gun, a really good wallop.
 That’s what most guys would do.
 Either that or come up and jab the gun hard into my back to keep me moving.
-But that wasn’t as probable because of my size.
+But that was risky because of my size.
 No, hitting me in the head was what I expected him to try.
 It’s what most guys in his shoes would do.

 And that was exactly what he decided to do.